oppiz/ECE590_Project/README.md

 Get sense hat working in/with elma scheduler (Sense has working in elma with multithreading
 * https://github.com/oppiz/ECE590_Project/blob/master/examples/LEDDisplay.cc

+All ELMA documentation was updated to reflect added functionality.

 ## Results

 Performance can be tested/measured with ./test/bin/multithread